JanMMeyer/Graph3d/README.md

 # Installation and Usage

 <b>On Windows:</b>
-Download and unzip the Graph3D.zip.
+Download and unzip the [latest release](https://github.com/JanMMeyer/Graph3d/releases/latest).
 Its a standalone build, so just start the G3D.exe and enjoy!

 <b>Loading graph data:</b>